gruntwork-io/boilerplate/README.md

 #### Includes

 Boilerplate can include the configuration from one template inside another.
+When including a template, the included template's variables, dependencies, and hooks will be combined with those of the original template.
+This is useful when many templates have variables/dependencies/hooks in common because it helps to keep the template more DRY.

-Templates can be included *before* or *after* the current configuration.
-Unlike the `template-url`, included files are paths to a file, as opposed to a directory.
+Templates can be included *before* or
+*after* the current configuration.
+Unlike the `template-url`, included files are paths to a boilerplate YAML file, as opposed to a directory.
 This allows you to include multiple files from the same directory.
 Included templates can be URLs or relative paths to a file.
 Here's an example:

     ```yaml
     variables: